Transparent Reputations and Nonprofit Organizations

 “When an endowment or a foundation is less than forthright, it puts a blemish on the entire nonprofit community,” says Eric Bailey, head of the endowments and foundations practice at CAPTRUST.
 “Sometimes it’s out-and-out fraud.
 Other times, it’s a lack of leadership, misalignment, or lack of mission.
 Nonetheless, it’s damaging.”

-Further, about a third of Americans don’t trust charities to spend their money well, and more than 60 percent of people around the globe say they don’t have faith that nonprofits can accomplish their missions.
+Further, about a third of Americans don’t trust charities to spend their money well, and more than 60 percent of people around the globe say they don’t have faith that nonprofits can accomplish their missions, Fast Company reports.

 The public has higher expectations for organizations whose missions are to do good.
 “Today, people want to know more about a nonprofit’s mission, its goals, its impact, and the outcomes produced.
 Donors want access to detailed financial reporting, too,” says Bailey.

-The fact is, donors are doing their homework before making gifts, and if a nonprofit organization doesn’t live up to a certain standard of transparency, it receives 47 percent less in contributions than organizations that proactively provide data to the public.
+The fact is, donors are doing their homework before making gifts.
+And, according to data from The NonProfit Times, if a nonprofit organization doesn’t live up to a certain standard of transparency, it receives 47 percent less in contributions than organizations that proactively provide data to the public.

 “By committing your agency to a donor bill of rights, those donors have the opportunity for transparency,” says Kristye Brackett, vice president of philanthropy at Transitions LifeCare.